-The right to practice one’s religion, or no religion, is one of the core components of our civil liberties and is a right the ACLU of Illinois protects fiercely.
-But this right does not permit the imposition of one person’s religious obligations on other.
 The ACLU works through litigation, advocacy and public education to defend religious liberty and to ensure that no one is discriminated against or denied services because of someone else’s religious beliefs.
 Our initiatives related to religious refusals in health care include: